Ambisyon 2040

 Dutertenomics

 During his presidential campaign Duterte promised to give a comfortable life to the poor.
-However, the unstoppable rising prices* from 2020 directly contradict this promise since it makes life less comfortable.
+However, the unstoppable inflation* from 2020 directly contradicts this promise since it makes life less comfortable.

 *This inflation can be most easily reduced by a global ban on cryptocurreny mining and NFTs as explained here